Thomas Cup: Origins and Inaugural Tournament

-The inter-zone ties were held in the United Kingdom.
-As the tournament used a knockout (single elimination) system, rather than a round-robin system, one country, Denmark, was given a bye in the first round.
-Malaya defeated the United States 6–3 in a highly competitive match played in Glasgow, Scotland (curiously, none of the players on either side had previously seen any of the players on the other side play).
-Of note, this tie marked the first of only three ever matches between the American Dave Freeman and Malayan Wong Peng Soon, the two greatest singles players of the early post-war period.
-In the final round held in Preston, England, Malaya beat Denmark 8–1 and became the first country to win a Thomas Cup.
+For the inaugural inter-zone knockout phase held in the United Kingdom, qualification winners Denmark and the United States joined Malaya.
+As the tournament used a single-elimination format, Denmark received a first-round bye.
+Malaya defeated the United States 6–3 in Glasgow, Scotland.
+This tie featured one of only three historical matchups between the American Dave Freeman and Malayan Wong Peng Soon, the era's two leading singles players.
+In the final at Preston, England, Malaya defeated Denmark 8–1 to become the inaugural Thomas Cup champions.